 - info@zukaya.de

-Have you ever eaten a Picasso before?
-Paint your salad and cut through a tomato can to find a steak, as you experience 7 Paintings, an avant garde food experience that merges food theatrics, technology and multimedia art to offer a one-of-a-kind dining experience like you’ve never seen before.
+Have you ever eaten a Picasso?
+Paint your salad and cut through a tomato can to find a steak as you experience 7 Paintings, an avant-garde food experience that merges food theatrics, technology, and multimedia art to offer a one-of-a-kind dining experience like none you’ve ever seen before.

-Embark on a journey with the trio Leonardo da Vinci , the Mona Lisa and the animation of chef Omar Sartawi, as they take you through the works of the great masters of art to experience the work of: Michelangelo, Banksy, Pablo Picasso, Jackson Pollock, Andy Warhol, Salvador Dalí and Vincent van Gogh.
+Embark on a journey with the trio of Leonardo da Vinci, the Mona Lisa, and an animation of chef Omar Sartawi, as they take you through the works of the great masters of art.
+Experience the work of Michelangelo, Banksy, Pablo Picasso, Jackson Pollock, Andy Warhol, Salvador Dalí, and Vincent van Gogh.

-This incredibly unique dining experience uses storytelling theatrics, illusion and 3D graphic technology in a 2-hour seven-course dinner accompanied by aesthetic beverages.
+This incredibly unique dining experience uses storytelling theatrics, illusion, and 3D graphic technology in a two-hour, seven-course dinner accompanied by artistic beverages.

 - Online reservation is required.